Mond gas: Discovery

 In 1889, Ludwig Mond discovered that the combustion of coal with air and steam produced ammonia along with an extra gas, which was named the Mond gas.
 He discovered this while looking for a process to form ammonium sulfate, which was useful in agriculture.
-The process involved reacting low quality coal with superheated steam, which produced the Mond gas.
+The process involved reacting low-quality coal with superheated steam, which produced the Mond gas.
 The gas was then passed through dilute sulfuric acid spray, which ultimately removed the ammonia, forming ammonium sulfate.

 Mond modified the gasification process by restricting the air supply and filling the air with steam, providing a low working temperature.
 This temperature was below ammonia's point of dissociation, maximizing the amount of ammonia that could be produced from the nitrogen, a product from superheating coal.

 Gas production

 The Mond gas process was designed to convert cheap coal into flammable gas, which was made up of mainly hydrogen, while recovering ammonium sulfate.
 The gas produced was rich in hydrogen and poor in carbon monoxide.
 Although it could be used for some industrial purposes and power generation, the gas was limited for heating or lighting.

-In 1902, the first Mond gas plant began at the Brunner Mond & Company in Northwich, Cheshire.
-Mond plants required a large amount of land in order to be profitable, using around 182 tons of coal per week.
+In 1897, the first Mond gas plant began at the Brunner Mond & Company in Northwich, Cheshire.
+Mond plants which recovered ammonia needed to be large in order to be profitable, using at least 182 tons of coal per week.